 How to qualify for a personal loan

-While eligibility criteria can vary by lender, there are a few common personal loan qualifying requirements you’ll likely come across, including:
+While eligibility criteria can vary by lender, there are common personal loan qualifying requirements, including:

 - Good credit: You’ll typically need good to excellent credit to qualify for a personal loan — a good credit score is usually considered to be 700 or higher.
 There are also several lenders that offer personal loans for bad credit, but these loans tend to come with higher interest rates compared to good credit loans.